sora-xor/sora-docs/src/id.md

 - Riot: @spicyhotwings:matrix.org

-4 Verify your identity
+4. Verify your identity.

 You will need to prove that the information on-chain is legitimate.
 Each registrar will have their own set of procedures to verify your identity and values, and only once you've satisfied their requirements will the process continue.

 ::: info

-Changing even a single field's value after you've been verified will un-verify your account and you will need to start the judgement process anew.
-However, you can still change fields while the judgement is going on - it's up to the registrar to keep an eye on the changes.
+You can freely change any values during the judgement process until you are verified.
+However, changing the value of even a single field after you've been verified will un-verify your account and you will need to start the judgement process anew.

 :::